You're Engaged, Now What?

 2. Enjoy just being engaged for a little bit!
 As excited as you might be to start planning, and planning, take some time to celebrate!
 With your family, your partner's family, your friends, your partner's friends... you get the picture.

 3. This next step is not fun...
 I know.
 But if you address it early it will solve a whole lot of problems that could come up later.
 Talk about finances.
 Who will be paying for the wedding?
 The rehearsal dinner?
 You as a couple, your parents, or maybe everyone is contributing?
-The average cost of a wedding in 2017 was just under $26,000.
+Our weddings have a minimum of a $50,000 budget per 100 guests, with many weddings ending up between $60-100k.
 That is a lot of money.
 I know most people don't like talking about money but having a good financial plan will take a lot of future stress off of you.
 Trust me!
 Get it out of the way early!

 4. Pick a location!
 Do you want to get married in your hometown?
 Do you want to have a destination wedding?
 We work primarily in the Nantucket and Hilton Head regions so we are considered a "destination area" because so many of our couples have vacationed here and come back to get married here!
 Destination doesn't have to mean out of the country- it just means an area different than where you live!
 Keep in mind that location can impact your costs.
-For example, New York City is the most expensive city to get married in.
-New Mexico is the least expensive state to get married in.
+For example, everything on an island cost more, so it is likely that Nantucket or Daufuskie weddings will cost more than their mainland equivalent.
 Cities or destinations will probably be more expensive than more rural areas.

 5. Create a guest list.
 This doesn't have to be a final draft- it is just to help you get an idea of how much space you will need.
 Keep in mind that your guest list is the largest driver of your costs.
 That being said- your long lost 4th cousin that you haven't spoken to since you were 5 years old doesn't need to be on your invite list.
 Create rules for both you and your fiance and STICK TO THEM.
 Such as.. no kids outside immediate family or if you haven't spoken to them in over a year- they don't go on the invite list.
 Your wedding day goes by really fast so make sure you are spending it with the people that really mean the most to you.
 If people complain later that they weren't invited just blame it on the venue you fell in love with- it can only fit so many people and you had to stick to that number!